thecartercenter/nemo-docs/content/submitonline/submitonline.rst

   :alt: Select response

 3. Make any necessary changes to the form.
-4. Check the box :guilabel:`Reviewed?`.
+4. Check the box :guilabel:`Reviewed?` (not available in Enketo).
-5. You can optionaly add :guilabel:`Reviewer Notes`.
+5. You can optionaly add :guilabel:`Reviewer Notes` (not available in Enketo).
 6. Click :guilabel:`Save`.

 .. image:: review-response.png